E-CAM/E-CAM-Library/Classical-MD-Modules/modules/dw_dimer_testsystem/readme.rst

 This has been incorporated into OpenMMTools.
-Up-to-date installation information can be found in the OpenMMTools documentation; as of this writing it simply requires installing conda, and then using the command ``conda install -c omnia openmmtools``.
+Up-to-date installation information can be found in the OpenMMTools documentation; as of this writing it simply requires installing conda, and then using the command ``conda install -c conda-forge -c omnia openmmtools``.
 Note that this requires a Python 3-based environment; OpenMMTools does not support Python 2.

-Tests require nose, and the full suite of tests can be run from the ``openmmtools`` directory with the command ``nosetests``.
+Extra requirements for the tests can be installed with ``conda install -c conda-forge -c omnia nose nose-timer pymbar``.
+The full suite of tests can be run from the ``openmmtools`` directory with the command ``nosetests``.
+The tests specific to this (and other test systems) can be run from the root directory of the repository with: ``nosetests openmmtools/tests/test_testsystem.py``.

 Source Code
 ___________